 Has that stagnation ended?
 Will the relative stability of housing prices in 2020 extend much further?
 There are reasons to suspect it has ended and will not be much extended.

 National and global instability has been – to put it mildly – disturbed due to the pandemic, and the longer-term reverberations of the many future unknowns are, of course, unpredictable.
 But there are hints at where things are heading.
 Stats from May 2020 show a near 15 percent jump among people looking to sell their homes, while the number of apartments and houses for rent remained mostly unchanged.
 Job insecurity and other financial concerns are among the most probable factors in increasing home sales.
-More homes for sale and on sale might present a good opportunity for some to grab that dream house at a discount, but for a good majority, buying a new home over the next few years is a risky gamble.
+More land for sale in Townsville or homes for sale and on sale might present a good opportunity for some to grab that dream house at a discount, but for a good majority, buying a new home over the next few years is a risky gamble.

 There is little solid evidence that rental prices have reduced much over the last year in major US cities, but it stands to reason that an uptick in homes for sale may not translate to more homes sold.
 Should this prove to be the case, such a trend would point to more “for sale” properties eventually being put on the market for rent, which would almost certainly drive down rent prices, creating a renter’s market.

 “You can’t eat a home at 65,” goes one argument; and younger people do appear to be questioning the logic of taking on the large burdens of a mortgage, responsibility for upkeep, property taxes and other commitments connected to purchasing a home.
 In short, it comes down to personal needs.
 If the desire is for investment, buying a home might be the best choice, but if there are not financial aspects involved, renting is likely the better option.